Rehabilitation & Reintegration Program

 – Dr Catherine Hamlin

-Restoring health and dignity with Rehabilitation
+Restoring Health and Dignity with Rehabilitation

 Over the past 65 years, Hamlin Fistula Ethiopia has restored the health and dignity of more than 70,000 Ethiopian women with obstetric fistula.
 Dr Catherine Hamlin always believed that treating a fistula patient isn’t just treating a hole in the bladder, but rather the whole woman with love and care.